wleuenberger/PhenologyShiny/README.md

 [Form_BS162_2019_2019_12_19_14_57_47_271712.csv](Form_BS162_2019_2019_12_19_14_57_47_271712.csv): 2019 data

-2021Fall_TreePhenologyData_All_wPhotoLinks: 2021 data.
+2021Fall_TreePhenologyData_All_wPhotoLinks.xlsx: 2021 data.
 This data is in a different format than the previous years

 ## Code

+[DataManagement.Rmd](DataManagement.Rmd): R code to process all four data files and produce [CleanedPhenologyData2017to2021](CleanedPhenologyData2017to2021.csv).
+Also produces [DataManagement.md](DataManagement.md) (readable on GitHub) and [DataManagement.html](DataManagement.html) (readable in browser) that detail the data cleaning process.
+[DataManagement_files](DataManagement_files) is also part of this process.

+## Shiny